QUOTE from Dr Fung (emphasis mine):

-A 36-hour fast would be through one entire day and then to breakfast the following morning.
+A 36-hour fast would be through one entire day and then till breakfast the following morning.
 In other words, after supper Sunday night, fast all of Monday and then eat Tuesday breakfast.
 A 42-hour fast starting Sunday evening would break on Tuesday at lunch and a 48-hour fast would break on Tuesday at supper.
 This length of time would be more than sufficient for the body’s fat-burning process to be activated for at least 12 hours of fat-burning by the metabolism.

 … we will typically use a 24 hour or 36 hour fast, two to three times per week.

 At Dr. Fung’s Intensive Dietary Management Clinic, 24 and 36 hour fasts, 2 to 3 times a week, are frequently used.
 They are the basic building blocks of a healthy intermittent fasting routine.
 The illustration is of the more ambitious 3×42 fasting schedule.

 MY STRATEGY: Follow the basic IDM strategy of 2-3 fasts per week, 24 or 36 hours in duration.

 Do I understand the need or problem?